shonczinner/char-level-shakespeare/README.md

 # Shakespeare Sequence Models

-Compare RNN, CNN, Transformer models on the Shakespeare dataset.
+Compare RNN, CNN, Transformer models for generating shakespeare one character at a time by training on the Shakespeare dataset.

 Requirements: